-Pages Per Visit shows you the average number of pages visitors view on a site within a session.
+Pages per visit is an engagement metric that measures the average number of pages visitors view on a site within a single session.

 For most websites, the goal is to keep users engaged, nurture their interest, and encourage them to take the next step.
-Use the metric in conjunction with other engagement metrics to understand your visitors’ on-site activities and stickiness, and to evaluate how likely users are to complete the website goal (page views, purchases, etc.)
+Use pages per visit in conjunction with other engagement metrics to understand your visitors’ on-site activities and stickiness, and to evaluate how likely users are to complete the website goal (page views, purchases, etc.)

 Why does a site have extremely high "pages per visit"?

 This type of behavior is something we do come across from time to time.
 It usually occurs when sites use some methods/technologies to automate content loading and are especially common for shopping and eCommerce sites.
 In addition to auto-loading, some sites have URLs that change each time a user selects a different color/size when looking at a product.
-This causes requests to be resent, which we detect as clicks/events with our data collectors.
+This causes requests to be resent, which we detect as clicks/events within our data collection mechanisms.

 Read more: For more information, see Similarweb Data Methodology.